TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 ### Internships

 A good way to start getting experience and show others that you're employable is to get an internship.
 Just make sure it's a paid internship because no one values things they get for free.
-You want the people you work with to value your contributions and feel like they have a stake in helping your succeed.
+You want the people you work with to value your contributions and feel like they have a stake in helping you succeed.
 The good part is that internships tend to focus more on your growth potential than what you've done before, so you can start to avoid that chicken-and-egg problem described above.

+The hiring process for internships is usually similar to but not quite as rigorous as full-time positions.
+Internships are basically just long interviews by that company to see if they want to bring you on full-time.

 These should be useful links for you: